lgaborini/decathlon_review_scraper/README.md

 Easily scrape Decathlon reviews for a given product.

-Items are saved to a Django database.
+Items are optionally saved to a Django database.
+The Item schema is imported from the Django project (not in repository).

 ## Tested under:
 * Anaconda Python 4.2.13